KDE/krita/README.packagers.md

 bugs.

-The Krita host for G’MIC-Qt relies on `QSharedMemory`, i.e. a shared memory segment, on wich a pipe is instantiated to pass messages to and from the host app.
+The Krita host for G’MIC-Qt relies on `QSharedMemory`, i.e. a shared memory segment, on which a pipe is instantiated to pass messages to and from the host app.
 Firstly, this approach made opening two simultaneous G’MIC-Qt instances (each paired to its own Krita instance) impossible [^1].
 Secondly, it also forbade using G’MIC-Qt with Krita on CentOS, as